CCurl/r4/README.md

 ## What is r4?

-r4 is a stack-based, RPN, virtual CPU/VM that supports many registers, functions, locals, and any amount of user ram.
+r4 is a stack-based, RPN, virtual CPU/VM that supports many registers, functions, locals, and any amount of RAM.

 A register (a built-in variable) is identified by up to 3 upper-case characters, so there is a maximum of (26x26x26) = 17576 registers available.
 They can be retrieved, set, increment, or decremented in a single operation (r,s,i,d).